markjacksonfishing/katacoda/sysdig-container-visibility/step1.md

 `docker exec -i mysql mysql -ppassword wordpress < wp.sql 2>/dev/null`{{execute}}

-Once started, all HTTP requests to our Docker host will be forwarded by HAproxy to by one of the Wordpress instances.
+Once started, all HTTP requests to our Docker host will be forwarded by HAproxy to either one of the Wordpress instances.
 Automatically, a background script on this scenario will start making requests against the Wordpress load balancer so we can simulate some live connections and traffic.